ashish3107k/Machine-learning-ML-/README.md

 ### 1. Regression

 Regression algorithms are used if there is a relationship between the input variable and the output variable.
-It is used for the prediction of continuous variables, such as Weather forecasting, Market Trends, etc. Below are some popular Regression algorithms which come under supervised learning:
+It is used for the prediction of continuous variables, such as Weather forecasting, Market Trends, etc. Below are

+<b>Some Regression algorithms which come under supervised learning:</b>

 .
 Linear Regression